 - Types of virtual worlds

-- Virtual worlds in health, social care, counseling and psychology
+- Virtual world usage in health, social care, counselling and psychology

 - Virtual worlds used for corporate training